meinside/meinside.github.io/_posts/2015-11-06-Building-a-Telegram-bot-on-Raspberry-Pi.md

 $ go run echo_bot.go
 {% endhighlight %}

-Whenever you send messages to this bot, it will send them back to you.
+Whenever you send messages to this bot, it will send them back to you:

 ![echo_bot](https://cloud.githubusercontent.com/assets/185988/10966172/257b1a08-83f5-11e5-946d-e4ec1714a473.png)